 (Answer taken from one of the weekly emails)

 I want to relay a quick note about sources because many people ask me.

 When I started, I received the box from a local farm.
 I quickly realized however that no farm can provide the quality and quantity we need regularly.
 I also realized I couldn’t trek around each morning to 10 farms and pick up what they had.
 So I began to mostly hook up with many people that did the picking, and the transporting from the farm to Plant City.

 Yes, some were still the actual farmers, but most were pickers and transporters.
 I cultivated those relationships to get the best and freshest available.
 But just as I realized with the farmers, these sources also were unreliable in the ability to provide consistent quality and quantity.
 So then I had to network with more and more people to source what we needed.

-That worked great until recently.
+That worked great until recently (this answer was written in August).
 Now the harvesting season in Florida and Georgia is mostly over, and we have to depend on big trucks to bring us our fruit and vegetables.
 Not completely mind you, we are still getting great okra and some other items locally.
 So over the last couple weeks, I’ve found and set up new sources that own and transport the food in the big trucks, and I am able to go right to them and get it as fresh as it can possibly be.
 It’s the fastest shortest supply chain possible.
 There are no middlemen.
 No delivery men coolers, no grocery store coolers, just the farmers, the truck, me and you.
 Our food will go to your table the same day I get it, and that’s as good as it gets.